-Participants will work through private journals, discussion board questions, and video lectures to cover the ten contact hours of engagement with the course leader, and will have many opportunities to connect with and learn from each other.
-If you have any questions, please email the course leader.
+Participants will work daily through private journals, discussion board questions, and video lectures to cover the ten contact hours of engagement with the course leader, and will have many opportunities to connect with and learn from each other.
+If you have any questions or are unable to post fully through the course, please email the course instructor.

 * PLEASE NOTE: The required book for this course is a 235-page college-level textbook.
-The course leader strongly recommends participants purchase and read the book in advance in order to have a more enjoyable course experience.
+Don’t let it intimidate you!
+The instructor will make the content more understandable in the course itself, but does strongly recommend that you purchase and read the book in advance in order to have a more enjoyable course experience.
 If your current schedule doesn’t allow you to read the book in advance, please register for a future offering of the course.

 This course has been approved by Discipleship Ministries (formerly the General Board of Discipleship) as an advanced course in Lay Servant Ministries and qualifies for 10 contact hours for Lay Speakers.